Dash0 Acquires Lumigo to Expand Agentic Observability Across AWS and Serverless

 These options define the size of the buffer between the soft and hard limits.
 You can specify this buffer either as a fixed value in MiB (spike_limit_mib) or as a percentage of total memory (spike_limit_percentage).

-In general, the buffer should be large enough to handle any expected surge in memory usage between checks.
+In general, the buffer should be large enough to absorb expected surges in memory usage between checks.
 A good starting point is about 20 percent of your hard limit.

 If your workload involves sharp traffic spikes or unpredictable load patterns, increasing this buffer can give the limiter more time to respond effectively and prevent an out-of-memory crash.